Openviewer/Engineers-Machine-Learning-and-Statistics-Analysis/README.md

 # Engineers-Machine-Learning-and-Statistics-Analysis
-Objective is to explore the vision of Engineers in the field of machine learning and statistic analysis.
+The Objective is to explore the vision of Engineers in the field of machine learning and statistic analysis.

 The name of this book initially called ***Engineers: Machine Learning and Statistics Analysis***